Buying a Car Without A Title

 Car titles exist primarily to prevent fraud and ensure that only one person can claim ownership of a particular vehicle.
 Without titles, it would be much easier for people to sell stolen cars or cars they don’t own.

 A car’s title includes important information about the vehicle to help you ensure it’s a legitimate sale and to give you additional information about the vehicle.
-For example, the title usually includes information like the name and address of the current owner, the vehicle’s make, model and year, the vehicle’s VIN (a unique identification number assigned to each car or truck) and any liens or encumbrances on the vehicle.
+For example, the title usually includes information like the name and address of the current registered owner as well as previous owners, the vehicle’s make, model and year, the vehicle’s VIN (a unique identification number assigned to each car or truck) and any liens or encumbrances on the vehicle.

 When it comes to a title vs. registration, it’s important not to confuse the two.
 Car registration is a document that proves the vehicle is up to date on its yearly registration fee.
 You’ll need to renew your registration in most states every 12 months.
 In contrast, your car title is a legal document that proves who owns the vehicle — and it’s good for as long as you own the car.